 FAQs

-Q: Can metal be snap-fit joints?
+Q: Can metal be used for snap-fit joints?

 Q: What are snap-fit joints used for?